usamabhatti3492/Home-SOC-Lab/incident-report.md

 - **Multi-factor authentication (MFA):** Require a second factor for RDP access, so a correctly guessed password alone is insufficient to gain access.
-- **Splunk alert rule:** Configure an alert to trigger when more than 10 EventCode=4625 events occur from a single source IP within 5 minutes — this would have flagged this attack in real time rather than requiring manual log review after the fact.
+- **Splunk alert rule:** Configure an alert to trigger when more than 10 EventCode=4625 events occur from a single source IP within 5 minutes, this would have flagged this attack in real time rather than requiring manual log review after the fact.